tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 1.42:
 - NEW: Added a new tool: Widget Creation Wizard.
 It replaces all "Add" functions in NGUI menu.
-- NEW: Added new templates to the Widget Wizard: Button, Checkbox, Progress Bar, Slider.
+- NEW: Added new templates to the Widget Wizard: Button, Toggle, Progress Bar, Slider.
 - NEW: When adding widgets via the wizard, widget depth is now chosen automatically so that each new widget appears on top.
 - NEW: AddWidget<> functionality is now exposed to runtime scripts (found in NGUITools).
 - FIX: Widget colliders of widgets layed on top of each other are now offset by wiget's depth.